Dating Based On Personality Type

 MBTI and Myers-Briggs related content

-Hey guys!
 Today, we are going to cover a topic that we get asked about every now and then, and that’s personality type and dating… whether it can help indicate who you should date (or who you shouldn’t).
 What are the best matches?
-Are certain combinations a recipe for success while others a recipe for disaster?
+Are certain combinations a recipe for success, while others a recipe for disaster?

-These days we see all kinds of MBTI dating apps springing up.
+These days, we see all kinds of Myers-Briggs dating apps springing up.
 People run around declaring that they’re looking for a very specific type, and that becomes their entire focus.
 Granted, the idea here is that certain types are going to more naturally mesh with others, resulting in the perfect balance that everyone is looking for.
-Ergo, people look to MBTI experts, and the statistics that varying sites put out in order to guide them in their search.
+Ergo, people look to Myers-Briggs experts, and the statistics that varying sites put out in order to guide them in their search.
 The question is… Is this effective?
 Does it actually work?

 When it comes to romantic relationships…